iyersreehari/DeepLense_SSL_Sreehari_Iyer/README.md

 # Self-Supervised Learning

-A backbone network can be trained through self-supervision as follows:

-        python ssltrain.py /path/to/config/file
+To run self supervised training, clone this repository and create a config file with the experiment parameters.
 The config file is expected to be a .yaml file. <br>
-Examples of the config files are provided in the <a href="https://github.com/iyersreehari/DeepLense_SSL_Sreehari_Iyer/tree/main/ssl/configs"> configs </a> folder
+Examples of the config files are provided in the <a href="https://github.com/iyersreehari/DeepLense_SSL_Sreehari_Iyer/tree/main/configs"> configs </a> folder.
+Currently, ViT-S and ViT-B for the backbone and SimSiam, DINO and iBOT algorithms for self supervised training have been implemented

+While inside the directory, activate the virtual environment and install the required packages.

+        source ./venv/bin/activate
+        pip install -r requirements.txt

+The specified network can then be trained through self-supervision as follows:

+        python ./ssl/ssltrain.py /path/to/config/file

 For self-supervised learning, the ViT backbone is trained on the training dataset without the label information.
 The hyperparameters are chosen such that the K-NN accuracy computed over the representations obtained for the validation dataset is maximized.
 For evaluating the learned network, the backbone followed by a linear classifier is finetuned on the train dataset (with label information) and then evaluated over the held-out test dataset.<br>